 Blue flowers that are suitable for summer weddings are varied.
 The bridesmaid’s dresses that are on trend at the moment are some of the most wonderful blues and so it’s great fun to find a flower to compliment.

 As a round up selection to high summer blue flowers that July has been offering, here are a few of the floral treats that have been available in great complimenting shades of blue.

-Hydrangeas, these are wonderfully versatile to use as a statement bouquet for a chic bridesmaid’s finishing touch.
+Hydrangeas are wonderfully versatile to use as a statement bouquet for a chic bridesmaid’s finishing touch.
 Indulge with en-masse hydrangea heads grouped together to form show-stopping plinth displays.
-Or, co-ordinated with luxury satin ribbon to finish any chair or church pew-end with a single magnificent stem head!
+Or, coordinate with luxury satin ribbon to finish any chair or church pew-end with a single magnificent stem head!

-The options within the blue palette is huge, ranging from the palest soft blue through mid-blues and on to the blue/purple, all fabulous.
+The options within the blue palette are huge, ranging from the palest soft blue through mid-blues and on to the blue/purple, all fabulous.

 Delphiniums, tall and stately also available in a richly paletted colour way.
 Shades range from the softest baby blue through to dramatic rich azure or midnight blue.